 How to get a Fox Williams training contract

 Fox Williams' recruitment process for its training contract begins with an online application form on the firm's website, which asks for personal details and work experience.
-Applicants also have to asnwer six competency questions.
-HR officer Philippa Lear tells us: “We want applicant to tell us a story about themselves.
-Everyone at Fox Williams has their own unique story and so want to hear what a candidate's is.”
+Applicants also have to answer several competency questions.
+HR manager Liz Blight tells us: “We want applicants to tell us a story about themselves.
+Everyone at Fox Williams has their own unique story and so we want to hear what a candidate's story is.”

 When it comes to the competency questions the firm expects candidates to use the STAR technique (which stands for situation, task, action and result).
-“If an applicant hasn't used it their answers won't be as effective,” says Lear.
-“Candidates have to be really thorough and tell us what makes them different compared to the other applicants.”
-The firm receives around150 applicationsevery year, and all are read by a member of the graduate recruitment team, so a chance to impress (or underwhelm!) is guaranteed.
+“If an applicant hasn't used it their answers won't be as effective,” says Blight.
+“Candidates have to be really thorough and tell us what makes them different compared to other applicants.”
+The firm receives around 200 applications every year, and all are read by a member of the graduate recruitment team, so a chance to impress (or underwhelm!) is guaranteed.

-Roughly 12 to 18 candidates who ace the application form are invited to attend a week-long vacation scheme.
-Fox Williams typically runs two or three schemes every summer, and there's usually room for up to six candidates on each.“It's really an extended assessment,” Lear explains, “butit's a nice way to assess people and it gives applicants a chance to really see how we work.”
+The top 40 candidates who ace the application form are invited to attend a drinks and canapés event in the firm’s offices to meet with some of the partners.
+Candidates also have a 30 minute interview with HR which can be done by Skype or video conference.
+The top scoring 12 applicants are then invited to a week-long vacation scheme in July.
+Fox Williams typically runs two schemes every summer, and there's usually room for up to six candidates on each.
+“It's really an extended assessment,” Blight explains, “but it's a good way to assess people and it gives applicants a chance to really see how we work and check that we are the right firm for them.”
 And if you get a place on the vac scheme but not a training contract at the end of it, it gives you some nice work experience to refer back to later.

-During the scheme candidates get a taste of life in different departments (by spending a whirlwind three hours a day in each one) and attend various presentations, which are delivered by members of HR, partners and associates.
-Candidates also undertake various assessments, including a technical written exercise, a group presentation and a practical group exercise (a verbal reasoning test is also completed before attending the scheme).
-At the end of the week, all participants “have a short 15-minute interview with two partners,” Lear explains, “which gives us a chance to delve a bit deeper into a candidate's answers from the technical written exercise.”
+During the scheme candidates get a taste of life in two different departments and attend various presentations, which are delivered by members of HR, partners and associates.
+Candidates also undertake various assessments, including a technical written exercise, a group presentation and a practical group exercise.
+There’s also time for socialising with the current batch of trainees, so candidates get a chance to ask the trainees what it is really like at the firm.
+At the end of the week, all participants “have a short 30-minute interview with two partners,” Blight explains, “which gives us a chance to delve a bit deeper into a candidate's intellectual rigour and commercial awareness.”